lfmatosm/embedded-topic-model/README.md

 # Training an ETM instance
 etm_instance = ETM(
     vocabulary,
-    embeddings=embeddings_dictionary, # You can pass here the path to a word2vec file or an embeddings dictionary num_topics=8,
+    embeddings=embeddings_mapping, # You can pass here the path to a word2vec file or
+                                   # a KeyedVectors instance
+    num_topics=8,
     epochs=300,
     debug_mode=True,
     train_embeddings=False, # Optional.
-If True, ETM will learn word embeddings jointly with topic embeddings )
+If True, ETM will learn word embeddings jointly with
+                            # topic embeddings.
+By default, is False.
+If 'embeddings' argument
+                            # is being passed, this argument must not be True
+)

 etm_instance.fit(train_dataset)